eZanmoto/dock/README.md

   run.
 This can be useful, for example, to see the output of the "rebuild" step as it happens, as this step is usually hidden unless an error occurs.

+#### Default flags

+Behind the scenes, `dock` passes the following to `docker run` by default:

+* `--rm`: This ensures that containers are destroyed once they finish executing.
+* `--init`: This "ensures the usual responsibilities of an init system, such as reaping zombie processes, are performed inside the created container."

 ### `dock shell`

 `dock shell` has the same behaviour as `dock run`, but instead of running a